 Lessons are allocated to each year group and students are either taught in small groups or individually, depending upon both need and availability.
 Further support sessions can be offered by staff during lunch times and after school.
+Full details are available in the Language Policy.

 Excellent communication with students, teachers and parents is maintained in several ways.
-Individual education plans (IEPs) are written for each EAL student during the academic year and these outline his/her current level of linguistic ability as well as strategies for both students and subject teachers to employ in order to improve overall language development and academic performance.
+Individual Education Plans (IEPs) are written for each EAL student during the academic year and these outline his/her current level of linguistic ability as well as strategies for both students and subject teachers to employ in order to improve overall language development and academic performance.
 Subject teachers routinely refer to IEPs for all EAL students whom they teach.
 The IEPs are also sent to parents and guardians, so they are made aware of this information.
 In addition, teaching staff are informed about students at staff meetings, via emails and in preparation for Parent Evenings.